Sale of the Century (British game show): Shopping

 The winning contestant would be given the opportunity to spend his or her cash total on at least one of four grand prizes at the "Sale of the Century" which almost always included a new car.
 Originally, new champions could return next week or make a purchase and retire, which returning champions must do upon winning again.
 From 1977 to 1983, any champion who won the game with £140 or more could choose to purchase one of the lesser four prizes or correctly answer a possible four of five questions, with no risk, to win a car.

-On the 1989–1991 and 1997–1998 versions, there were a series of six prizes (five in 1997–1998) and as the contestant's score built up, it applied to the next highest prize, with a car again being the top prize, which was available for £585 (£500 in 1997–1998).
-Like the Australian and American versions, he or she could buy the prize and leave or risk it and come back.
-However, unlike the Australian and American versions, there was no cash jackpot available or the chance to buy all the prizes on stage.
+On the 1989–1991 and 1997–1998 versions, there were a series of six prizes (five in 1997–1998) increasing in value.
+As on the Australian and American series, wins added money to the champion's bank, and he or she could elect to buy the highest value prize they could afford.
+As in the original series, the last prize on offer was a car, and it could be had for £585 (£500 in 1997–1998).

-On all versions, losing contestants kept the money and prizes earned.
+Any defeated contestant was able to keep whatever money and prizes they had earned along the way.